kaurjasleen/house_of_turban/README.md

 # house_of_turban
-A website built for House of Turban company.
+A website being built for House of Turban company.